Registration Frequently Asked Questions

 Yes, all 9th graders take AP Human Geography in the 9th grade to fulfill the 9th grade social studies requirement.
-Students can begin to take more AP-level courses in 10th grade if they meet the course prerequisites, which are listed in the Course Catalog.
+Students can begin to take more AP level courses in 10th grade if they meet the course prerequisites.

 Where can I do community service hours and how do I submit them?